PSeitz/binggan/README.md

 * Charts
 * Auto comparison of Histograms (e.g. if a benchmark has several bands in which it operates, it would be nice to compare them)

-### Memory Usage (peak memory usage)

-This measures the peak memory usage of the benchmarked code.
-While number of allocations are also interesting for performance analysis, peak memory will determine the memory requirements of the code.